 Abortion Rights UK was formed by the merger of the National Abortion Campaign and the Abortion Law Reform Association, but continues to fight for a woman’s right to choose.
 The Women’s Union has been affiliated to Abortion Rights since the mid 1990s and has itself battled against verbal assault and derision to maintain its stance of being ‘Pro Choice and Proud of It’.

-Many people think that women in Britain have the right to abortion on request, but that is not the case at all.
-Access to abortion in the UK remains a 'postcode' lottery, with waiting lists for NHS abortions and the number of abortions being provided on the NHS varying wildly with area.
-A woman's right to access abortion remains in the hand of the medical establishment, as two doctors must give their consent for the termination to go ahead.
-The decision to have an abortion is rarely an easy one, but many women in Britain face the trauma of paying approximately 500 for a private termination because they cannot face the distance they are asked to travel by the NHS or the time that they have to wait.
+Access to abortion in the UK remains a ‘postcode’ lottery, with waiting lists for NHS abortions and the number of abortions being provided on the NHS varying wildly with area.
+A woman’s right to access abortion remains in the hand of the medical establishment.
+The decision to have an abortion is rarely an easy one, but many women in Britain face the trauma of paying approximately £500 for a private termination because they cannot face the distance they are asked to travel by the NHS or the time that they have to wait.
 A third of British women will have an abortion in their lifetimes, but the taboo surrounding the operation remains enormous and funding levels remain low.

 To find out more about Abortion Rights UK see www.abortionrights.org.uk

 Eating Disorders Association

 The Eating Disorders Association strives to improve the quality of life for people affected by eating disorders.
 It aims to be proactive in meeting the needs of those with eating disorders and their carers.
 It also hopes to be successful in influencing policy in promoting understanding of eating disorders.